jayllo-c/tp/docs/DeveloperGuide.md

 * `Studio`
 * `Tag`

-### Delete Person Command : `delete`

-The `delete` command allows a user to delete a person with the specified index.

-#### Implementation Details

-##### Parsing User Input

-The `DeleteCommandParser` class is responsible for parsing user input to extract the index of the person to be deleted.
-It uses the `ArgumentTokenizer` to tokenize the input string, extracting the index of the person to be deleted and ensures that the index is valid.

-##### Executing the Command

-The `DeleteCommandParser` object creates a `DeleteCommand` object upon successful parsing.
-The `LogicManager` then calls the `execute` method in the `DeleteCommand` class, which then interacts with the `Model` component to remove the person.

-##### Sequence Diagram

-For more details on the implementation of the `delete` command, refer to the [Delete Command Sequence Diagram](#example-of-parsing-user-input-delete-command).

-#### Design Considerations

-We have chosen to implement the `delete` command to accept the index of the person to be deleted to maximize convenience for the user.
-The numbering of the lists will be displayed to the user, making indexing very intuitive.

 ### **Edit Person Command** : `edit`

 The `edit` command allows a user to edit the details of an existing person.